Australia in the Eurovision Song Contest 2015: Background

-Tying in with the goal of Eurovision—to showcase "the importance of bringing countries together to celebrate diversity, music and culture", the 2015 theme of "Building Bridges", and arguing that they could not hold "the world's biggest party" to celebrate the 60th edition of Eurovision without inviting Australia, the EBU announced on 10 February 2015 that the country would compete at that year's edition as a special guest participant.
-Along with the "Big Five" (France, Germany, Italy, Spain and the United Kingdom), and the host country of Austria, Australia was given automatic entry into the final to "not reduce the chances" of the semi-final participants.
+Tying in with the goal of Eurovision—to showcase "the importance of bringing countries together to celebrate diversity, music and culture", the 2015 theme of "Building Bridges", and arguing that they could not hold "the world's biggest party" to celebrate the 60th edition of Eurovision without inviting Australia, the European Broadcasting Union (EBU) announced on 10 February 2015 that the country would compete at that year's edition as a special guest participant.
+Along with the "Big Five" (France, Germany, Italy, Spain and the United Kingdom), and the host country (Austria), Australia was given automatic entry into the final to "not reduce the chances" of the semi-final participants.

 Before Eurovision

 Internal selection

-SBS announced that the Australian entry for the 2015 Eurovision Song Contest would be selected internally.
+SBS announced that it would select internally its entry for the Eurovision Song Contest 2015.
 On 16 February 2015, SBS announced an open submission for interested artists and songwriters to submit their entries until 20 February 2015.
 Artists and songwriters could hold any nationality, however preference would be given for citizens or permanent residents of Australia.
 In addition to the open call for submissions, additional entries were provided by artists and record companies directly invited by SBS.